avinashcodelabs/react-book/index.md

 };
 ```

-### 1.7.
+### 1.9.
 Destructuring assignment

-The destructuring assignment syntax is a JavaScript expression that makes it possible to **unpack** values from arrays, or properties from objects, into distinct variables.
+The destructuring assignment syntax is a JavaScript expression that makes it possible to **unpack/extract** values from arrays, or properties from objects, into distinct variables.

-#### 1.7.1.
+#### 1.9.1.
 Object destructuring

 ```js
 const user = {